 Rangatira from around the country applaud Narayanan’s pioneering leadership, continuing to reframe the multicultural paradigm in New Zealand and pushing for embodiment of te Tiriti o Waitangi in every aspect of community and policy.

-MNZ invites any organisation or community who wishes to partner on the upcoming Multicultural Day to complete this survey and keep an eye out for following updates.
+MNZ invites any organisation or community who wishes to partner on the upcoming Multicultural Day to connect with the MNZ office and keep an eye out for following updates.